 This chapter features an adversary, a plot, and even specific scenes from a version first conceived when the author was 12 and Aspie Mouse was “Stupid Mouse.”
-It is now the first fully finished “action” chapter (not counting Chapter A, an introduction more for parents, etc.), reformatted for separate frames to fit a 5-1/2 x 8″ graphic novel format when shrunk down.
-Its first draft was 8 pages; second draft was 15 pages; it’s now 20 pages!
-At the end of this chapter are four pages of comments and questions, which in the book would appear in the back.
-Comments still welcome!
+It is now the first fully finished “real” chapter (vs. Chapter Pre-A, really a preface), reformatted in separated panels to fit a 5-1/2 x 8″ graphic novel format when shrunk down.
+Its first draft was 8 pages; second draft was 15 pages; currently 20 pages, and is being revised one last time to spread out the dialogue, adding 2-4 more pages.
+At the end of this chapter is a full version of comments and nine questions, which in print would appear in the back.
+Comments still welcomed!

 Notes for Chapter D, “X is for Exterminator“

-Chapter D is unique in this nine chapter volume.
-The three previous chapters (A, B, C) consist of new situations and plots developed for Aspie Mouse, with only a rare panel or line taken from its forebear, Stupid Mouse.
-The following three chapters (E, F, G) bring in characters (and some situations) originally created nearly six decades ago, but the basic plots and how these characters behave in these chapters are new.
+Chapter D is unique in this ten chapter volume.
+The two prior chapters (B & C), along with Pre-A (preface) and the last chapter (I) consist of new situations and plots developed for Aspie Mouse, with only a rare panel or line taken from its forebear, Stupid Mouse.
+The following four chapters — E, F, G & H [which repeats Ch.
+A] — bring in characters and situations originally created nearly six decades ago, yet the behavior of the characters in these chapters as well as the plots are new.

 This is the only chapter in this volume to have a genuine human villain.
-While it took human intervention to rescue Aspie Mouse at the end in Chapter C (the only time he gets that in a life-or-death situation in this volume), it’s only appropriate that Aspie Mouse needs no intervention — human or otherwise — to defeat the Exterminator in this next chapter.
+While it took human intervention to rescue Aspie Mouse near the end of Chapter C (the only time he gets rescued in a life-or-death situation in these chapters — though note that it’s another “Aspie” who saves him!), it’s only appropriate that Aspie Mouse needs no intervention — human or otherwise — to defeat the Exterminator in this next chapter.
 Or more to the point, Aspie Mouse just behaves the way he always does — doing the unexpected — which has the effect of getting the Exterminator to defeat himself.